usnistgov/PION/docs/INSTALL.md

 2. Install the authenticator and the PCAP parser.
 3. Create an authenticator certificate (see below).
 4. Start the certificate authority normally.
+5. `pipenv install`.
-5. `npm start -s -- --count N` runs the experiment N times, default is 1.
+6. `corepack pnpm start -s -- --count N` runs the experiment N times, default is 1.

 To create an authenticator certificate, start the certificate authority with "nop" challenge enabled, then: